NREL/ReEDS-2.0/README.md

 Therefore, &quot;batch prefix&quot; CANNOT begin with a numeric and SHOULD begin with an alpha character (e.g., a, A, b, B, …).

 - Entering a value of &quot;0&quot; (zero, no quotes) will assign the current date and time for the batch prefix in the form of _v{YYYYMMDD}\_{HHMM}_.
 Note the preceding letter vee &#39;v&#39; is necessary to ensure the batch prefix begins with an alpha character.
 For example, if _batch prefix_=&quot;0&quot; and _case_=&quot;ref\_seq&quot; on September 30, 2019 at 3:00 PM (1500 hours military time), then all files and directories related to this case will be named _v20190930\_1500\_ref\_seq_
 - **WARNING!
 Avoid re-using a (batch prefix, case) pair**.
 If a directory &quot;\runs\{batch prefix}\_{case}&quot; already exists, a warning will be issued in the case-specific terminal window, but &quot;runbatch.py&quot; will overwrite data in the existing case directory ([Figure 18](#Fig18)).
 In some instances, the case execution will pause, and a message will appear in the case-specific terminal window &quot;mv: replace […] overriding mode 0666?&quot; ([Figure 19](#Fig19)).
 Pressing &quot;Enter/Return&quot; will continue the execution.
-NREL plans to address this overwriting issue in the future by requiring user approval to overwrite and existing case directory.
+NREL plans to address this overwriting issue in the future by requiring user approval to overwrite an existing case directory.

  <a name="Fig18"></a>
 ![Image of Duplicate Case Warning](https://github.com/NREL/ReEDS_OpenAccess/blob/master/images/duplicate-case.png)